dabbu-knowledge-platform/files-api-server/CONTRIBUTING.md

 ### Step 4: Code

 To get a decent idea of how the code is organised and what happens where, the code is heavily commented to allow you to understand exactly what happens.
-Remember to always format the code using `prettier` once you're done.
+Remember to always format the code using `xo` once you're done.

 To test a change without building the executables, you can type `npm start` and it will run the server directly.
 Use an HTTP client like `httpie` or `postman` to test the API.

-To check if the code is formatted correctly, run `npm run check-format`.
-To format the code using prettier, run `npm run format`.
+To check if the code is formatted correctly, run `npm test`.
+To format the code using `xo`, run `npm run format`.

 ### Step 5: Commit